wmemorgan/java-usermodel/usermodel_initial/README.md

 ### Database layout

-The table layouts are as follows
+The table layout are as follows

 * User is the driving table.
 * Useremails have a Many-To-One relationship with User.
 Each User has many user email combinations.
 Each user email combination has only one User.
 * Roles have a Many-To-Many relationship with Users.

 ![Image of Database Layout](usersdb.png)

-Two different applications exist

 Notice that this database layout is similar to the layout for the java-crudyrestaurants application.